thomaschu0321/rumor-seaug-water/VISUALIZATION_GUIDE.md

 # Visualization and Logging Guide

-This document explains the visualization and logging features added to the SeAug framework.
+This document explains the visualization and logging features of the SeAug framework.

----

-## 📁 Directory Structure
+## Directory Structure

 After running experiments, logs will be saved in the following structure: